Where’s the skill in that? will explain how knowing a BNI member’s skillset can help connect that person to other business people!

 The question is vague on purpose.
 It gets people to answer it in any way they choose.
 They can direct it toward work, family, interests or skills.
 I find it a great way to get to know people I’m first meeting.
 As it turned out, my question took me in a direction with my new friend that ended up turning into a possibly referral source for my fellow BNI colleague.

-This is a great question even for people you know well.
+This is a perfect question even for people you know well.
 “What are you keeping busy with?” is a great question which lets them direct how the conversation goes.
 So, the next time you’re having a conversation with someone new, or even someone you think you know well, don’t discount the skills that they share with you.
 It will help you keep your foot on the gas on your referral engine.

 Mark B. Dolfini is an Area Director for BNI Central Indiana and author of The Time-Wealthy Investor: Your Real Estate Roadmap to Owning More, Working Less, and Creating the Life You Want. www.LandlordCoach.com